MechanicalRock/mechanicalrock.github.io/_posts/2024-04-29-dependabot-management.markdown

 <div ><img src="/img/dependabot-management/notification_fatigue.png" width="400px"/><p>Image 1: Notification Fatigue</p></div>
 </center>

 Does this look familiar ?
-If so, my condolences comrade.
+If so, my condolences, comrade.
 Dependabot when left unchecked can be a source of what feels like spam pull requests.
 Above we can see 49/51 open pull requests are related to dependencies updates and there are 34 security issues that need addressing.
 This is overwhelming and can lead to developers, understandably, ignoring these notifications.
-This can increase the attack surface of an application or organization.
+This can increase the attack surface of an application or organisation.

-## AWS Code Artifact
+## AWS CodeArtifact

 <center>
 <div ><img src="/img/dependabot-management/code_artifact_issue.png" width="400px"/><p>Image 2: AWS CodeArtifact</p></div>
 </center>

-Another common issue encountered with Dependabot is the inability to authenticate with AWS CodeArtifact at a organization level (to my knowledge).
-AWS Code Artifact is used for a variety of reasons including storing private packages and sharing them across your organization.
-In the context Dependabot updates, this can cause an issue as it is not supported out of the box.
+Another common issue encountered with Dependabot is the inability to authenticate with AWS CodeArtifact at a organisation level (to my knowledge).
+AWS CodeArtifact is used for a variety of reasons including storing private packages and sharing them across your organisation.
+In the context of Dependabot updates, this can cause an issue as it is not supported out of the box.
 See Image 2: AWS CodeArtifact.
 Here, the original package is stored in AWS CodeArtifact and the updated package is stored in the public npm registry.
 This can cause issues with the integrity of the package and the security of the application.

 ### Transient Dependencies